spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

 * hst_98765_43_acs_wfc_f606w_j65c43_segment-cat.ecsv

-The metadata contained in the catalogs represents the same observational parameters though eny measured values will probably be different.
+The metadata contained in the catalogs represents the same observational parameters though any measured values will probably be different.

 5.1: Segmentation Total Detection Catalog
 -----------------------------------------